berk-turan/nexus-sdk/tools/social-twitter/README.md

   - Failed to parse Twitter API response
   - Failed to read Twitter API response
   - Failed to send request to Twitter API
+  - No tweet data found in the response

 ---